cjratcliff/ml-compiled/docs/calculus.rst

 The size and therefore cost to compute of the Hessian is quadratic in the number of parameters.
 This makes it infeasible to compute for most problems.

+However, it is of theoretical interest as its properties can tell us a lot about the nature of the loss function we are trying to optimize:

-If the Hessian at a point on the loss surface has no negative eigenvalues the point is a local minimum.
+* If the Hessian at a point on the loss surface has no negative eigenvalues the point is a local minimum.
+* If the Hessian is `ill-conditioned <https://ml-compiled.readthedocs.io/en/latest/linear_algebra.html#condition-number>`_, the loss function may be hard to optimize with gradient descent.

 Jacobian matrix
 ======================